spatialos/gdk-for-unity/docs/content/mobile/android/ways-to-run.md

   * [Mobile support overview]({{urlRoot}}/content/mobile/overview)
   * [Setting up iOS support for the GDK]({{urlRoot}}/content/mobile/android/setup)

-Unity provides multiple ways to test your Android [client-worker]({{urlRoot}}/content/glossary#client-worker).
+Unity provides multiple ways to run your Android [client-worker]({{urlRoot}}/content/glossary#client-worker).
 We integrated them all to work with [SpatialOS]({{urlRoot}}/content/glossary#spatialos-runtime).
 This documentation describes the benefits of the different options.

 ## In the Editor
 For standard workflows and for minor changes, run your game in the Editor.
 When the build platform is set for Android, it executes code that is in preprocessor `#if UNITY_ANDROID` clauses.
-This way, you have the full capabilities and ease of use of the Unity Editor, while still testing code that would otherwise only run on a mobile device.
+This way, you have the full capabilities and ease of use of the Unity Editor, while still running code that would otherwise only run on a mobile device.

 ## Unity Remote